xiaofang007/xiaofang007.github.io/_pages/experience.md

 Submitted to European Journal of Radiology
 * Collaborated with MD students from The Southern Medical University to finish data cleaning, including examining the labeling of patients and sifting samples with varying degrees of fat deposits to create the dataset.
 * Proposed a novel 2.5D-AttentionUnet for segmentation that features a UNet-like encoder-decoder structure,CNN-based attention modules, and a mixed pooling module in the bottleneck layer.
-* Outperformed UNet, ResUNet, and UNETR by 1.8%, 5.4%, and 7.9% in terms of Dice score.
+* Compared with state-of-the-art methods like UNet, ResUNet, and UNETR.
 * Wrote the technical section of the joint research paper.

 # Internship